terascope/elasticsearch-assets/docs/apis/elasticsearch_sender_api.md

 ### size

-this will return how many seperate sender apis are in the cache
+this will return how many separate sender apis are in the cache

 ### get
 parameters: